Object tracking using GNN

 end

-Let's move on to the function of the tracking algorithm.
-Global Nearest Neighbor (GNN) is a simple method based on greedily matching measurements to the nearest tracks.
-In our code, the trackerGNN function implements the GNN algorithm to match tracks and measurements.
+Let's move on to the tracking algorithm function.
+Global Nearest Neighbor (GNN) is a simple method based on greedily matching measurements to nearby tracks.
+In our code, the trackerGNN function implements the GNN algorithm for matching tracks and measurements.
 The algorithm itself consists of the following parts.

-- Prediction: copies and predicts the new states of all tracks (predict!).
+- Prediction: Copies and predicts new states of all tracks (predict!).

-- Distance computation: builds a distance matrix between tracks and measurements based on the Mahalanobis statistical distance.
+- Calculation of distances: builds a matrix of distances between tracks and measurements based on the Mahalanobis statistical distance.

-- Greedy matching: finds track-measurement pairs with minimum distance by checking the threshold (gate) and excludes already matched tracks/measurements.
+- Greedy matching: Finds track-dimension pairs with a minimum distance by checking the threshold and excludes tracks/dimensions that have already been matched.

 function trackerGNN(detections::Vector{Detection}, existing_tracks::Vector{Track}, gate::Float64)